The English phrasal verb TAKE OUT has the following meanings:

 - Have you had your appendix taken out?

-3. Take out = to go out with someone
+3. Take out = to invite someone to go somewhere

-(transitive) When you go out with someone, often on a date but also just as company.
+(transitive) When you invite someone to go out with you, often on a date somewhere but also just as company or as friends.
 Synonyms include woo or court.

 - Where did he take you out last night?

 - On our first date, Mark took me out to the cinema.